What do I need to do to get my house ready to sell?

-The average current days on market in Santa Clara County is right around one month, and of course this fluctuates.
+The average current days on market is right around 3 weeks, and of course this fluctuates.
 This timeframe represents days until your property gets into contract.
 Once in contract, expect a 21-60 day escrow in order for it to close.
 From the time our clients decide to sell their house, the average is 2.5 to 3 months until it's closed.
 This includes time for getting the home ready to go on the market.

 Do I need to move out before I sell my house?